RasaHQ/rasa/docs/nlu/components.rst

     Creates features for entity extraction and intent classification.
     During training the ``RegexFeaturizer`` creates a list of `regular expressions` defined in the training data format.
-    For each regex, a feature will be set marking whether this expression was found in the input, which will later be fed into intent classifier / entity extractor to simplify classification (assuming the classifier has learned during the training phase, that this set feature indicates a certain intent / entity).
+    For each regex, a feature will be set marking whether this expression was found in the user message or not.
+    All features will later be fed into an intent classifier / entity extractor to simplify classification (assuming the classifier has learned during the training phase, that this set feature indicates a certain intent / entity).
     Regex features for entity extraction are currently only supported by the :ref:`CRFEntityExtractor` and the :ref:`diet-classifier` components!